Contributing

 There are many ways to contribute.
 Choose the option that fits you best, and start contributing. :)

-• Respond to either of the two open discussions:
+- Respond to any of the open discussions:

-• If you're ready to dig into the codebase, see the Setting Up a Development Environment page.
+- If you're ready to dig into the codebase, see Setting Up a Development Environment.

 Code of Conduct